Oahu with Kids: Honolulu, North Shore, and Everything In Between

 Rent a car.
 Full stop.
 The freedom of having your own vehicle with kids is invaluable.
 You can stop when someone needs a bathroom, pull over at a scenic lookout, and explore on your own schedule.
 The drive around the island is stunning and is an experience in itself.

-Book your rental car as far in advance as possible.
-Hawaii rental car prices have been volatile since the pandemic, and waiting until the last minute can mean paying double or more.
-We recommend picking up at the airport and returning there, even if you take a shuttle to your hotel for the first day or two.
-Many families rent a car for the middle portion of their trip, going car-free in Waikiki at the beginning and end.
+Book your rental as far in advance as possible.
+Hawaii rental car prices have been volatile and waiting until the last minute can mean paying double or more.
+Pick up at the airport, return there, even if you take a shuttle to your hotel for the first day or two.
+Many families rent for the middle portion of their trip, going car-free in Waikiki at the beginning and end.
+Costco Travel consistently beats other booking platforms.

 Driving Tips

 Traffic in Honolulu is some of the worst in the country.
-Avoid driving during morning rush (six thirty to nine) and evening rush (three thirty to six thirty).
-If you are heading to the North Shore, leave Waikiki by eight in the morning to avoid traffic through town.
+Avoid driving during morning rush (6:30-9) and evening rush (3:30-6:30).
+Heading to the North Shore?
+Leave Waikiki by 8 AM to beat the traffic.

-Parking in Waikiki is expensive, typically twenty-five to forty dollars per day at hotels.
+Parking in Waikiki is expensive, typically $25-$40 per day at hotels.
 Check if your accommodation includes parking before you book.
-Outside of Waikiki, parking is generally free and easy to find.
+Outside Waikiki, parking is generally free and easy.

 Practical Tips for Your Oahu Family Trip